 Did you know that essential oils are not harmless?

-They can be sensitizers and allergens, and can cause other health problems too.
+They can be sensitizers and allergens, and can cause other serious health problems too.

 They can emit and create hazardous air pollutants.
-Some are made with synthetic ingredients, or from pesticided plants, and using toxic solvents.
+Some are made with synthetic ingredients, or from pesticided plants, and are processed using toxic solvents.